Understanding Environment and Shell Local Variables

 The PATH variable is a perfect example of an environment variable:

-This variable tells the shell where to look for executable commands.
-Itβs inherited by every program you run.
+echo $PATHThis variable tells the shell where to look for executable commands.
+It’s inherited by every program you run.

 Example 2: User-Specific Information